kjuraszek/epd-rpi-controller/README.md

 Run the UI with Kafka stack using a command

-`make run-docker-ui`
+`make run-docker-ctrl-ui` to run UI with a Controller in containers

+or

+`make run-docker-ui` to run UI in a container (Controller should be started in a new terminal with command `make run-controller`)

 > When making changes in the code make sure you're using the newest image - remember to run `make build-docker` before running run-docker command.

-Alternatively you can run the controller with web UI and Kafka's web UI - Kafdrop via command:
+Alternatively you can run the controller with web UI, Kafka REST API and Kafka's web UI - Kafdrop via command:

 `make run-docker-all`

 and then:

 - Controller and UI will run on selected ports from `.env` (by default [localhost:8888](http://localhost:8888/) and [localhost:3000](http://localhost:3000/) respectively)
+- Kafka REST API will be available at [localhost:8082](http://localhost:8082/)
 - Kafka UI will be available at [localhost:19000](http://localhost:19000/).

 ## Configuration file